westlab/Plugfest-2020/README.md

 Set default language to en_US

+- Dnsutils

-- Install dnsutils.
-It is convenient.
+Install dnsutils.
+It is convenient for checking network conectivity.

 	# apt-get install dnsutils

 - You may set up your network environment here.
 You may finish the network environment setting in your installation.

-- Install VNC and enable sshd for remote connection
+- Install VNC and enable sshd for remote connection VNC and sshd are standard method for Raspberry Pi for remote connection.

 	# raspi-config
 		ssh enable